zabulhab/zabulhab/README.md

 - 👋 Hi, I’m @zabulhab
 - 👀 I’m interested in ...
 OOP, databases, game programming, and learning more about cloud computing and big data
 - 🌱 I’m currently learning ...
-AWS and .NET
+Objective C and .NET
 - 💞️ I’m looking to collaborate on ... anything that seems worthwhile and/or fun to help with
 - 📫 How to reach me ... abulhabzena@gmail.com